pandoc-ext/fonts-and-alignment/test/input.md

   | for Pandoc
 header-includes:
   - |
-    \usepackage{titlesec}
-    \titleformat{\paragraph}[hang]{\normalfont\normalsize\bfseries}{\theparagraph}{1em}{}
-    \titlespacing*{\paragraph}{0pt}{3.25ex plus 1ex minus .2ex}{0.5em}
+    \renewcommand{\arraystretch}{1.3}
 ---

 This document demonstrates every feature provided by the `fonts-and-alignment` Lua filter for Pandoc.
-Each code block shows the exact Markdown syntax used to generate the rendered output that follows, ensuring consistent results across both LaTeX/PDF and HTML formats.^[To enable equivalent styling in HTML output, include the `fonts-and-alignment.css` stylesheet distributed with this filter.]
+Each code block shows the exact Markdown syntax used to generate the rendered output that follows, ensuring consistent results across both LaTeX/PDF and HTML formats.^[Requires including the companion `fonts-and-alignment.css` stylesheet in your HTML compilation.]

 The filter relies on Pandoc’s `fenced_divs` and `bracketed_spans` extensions, which are typically enabled by default.
-In the uncommon event that these extensions are disabled, the Lua filter will be unable to interpret the corresponding divs and spans correctly, causing them to appear as raw text in the rendered output.
+In the unlikely event that these extensions are disabled, the Lua filter will display a terminal warning and pass over the corresponding divs and spans, causing them to appear as raw text in the rendered output.

 ## Bracketed Spans and Fenced Divs Invocations